intel-analytics/ipex-llm/python/chronos/use-case/pytorch-forecasting/DeepAR/README.md

 ```

 ## Changes to use BigDL Nano
-- Change `from pytorch_lightning import Trainer` to `from bigdl.nano.pytorch import Trainer`
+- Change `from pytorch_lightning import Trainer` to `from bigdl.nano.pytorch.trainer import Trainer`
 - Set `gpus=0` in Trainer
 - Set `num_processes=8` in Trainer and set `batch_size = 64 // num_processes`